outintech/nbjc-app/README.md

 - Get the schema setup: `rake db:migrate`
 > Note: if you make a change in a migration file that has not been committed and do not see the change reflected in the schema run `rake db:rollback` and rerun the migration.

+- Seed the database" `rake db:seed`
+> If you need to drop the database and reseed use `rake db:reset`

 - Start the app: `rails s`

 #### Test the routes